-- (c) Other transactions with related parties: - A director of the Company, Liu Yong Cheng has guaranteed the Group's bank loans up to RMB4,000,000 for the year ended 31 December 2020 (2019: Nil). - (ii) On 19 January 2020, Excellence Enterprise Holdings Limited, a wholly-owned subsidiary of the Company, Mr. Liu Yong Cheng and Mr. Liu Yong Qiang entered into a sale and purchase agreement (the "Sale and Purchase Agreement"), pursuant to which Excellence Enterprise Holdings Limited has conditionally agreed to acquire the entire issued share capital of Evergreen Leader Limited from Mr. Liu Yong Cheng and Mr. Liu Yong Qiang at the consideration of Malaysian Ringgit 29,000,000, which shall be satisfied by the allotment and issue of an aggregate of 166,470,000 shares at an issue price of HK\$0.156 each and the issue of the convertible bonds in the aggregate principal amount of HK\$29,129,880 upon the completion. - (iii) During the year, Liu Yong Cheng and Liu Yong Qiang, directors of the Company, signed off the letter of undertaking and will unconditionally and irrevocably undertake to the Company that in the event that loan to the Guanghong Energy of RMB3,600,000 and prepaid tax in relation to pre-acquisition of a subsidiary of RMB5,209,000 are in default, Liu Yong Cheng and Liu Yong Qiang will assume all the outstanding receivable balances by paying the outstanding amount to the Company. - (d) Compensation of key management personnel of the Group:
+- (c) Other transactions with related parties: - A director of the Company, Liu Yong Cheng has guaranteed the Group's bank loans up to RMB4,000,000 for the year ended 31 December 2020 (2021: Nil). - (ii) On 19 January 2020, Excellence Enterprise Holdings Limited, a wholly-owned subsidiary of the Company, Mr. Liu Yong Cheng and Mr. Liu Yong Qiang entered into a sale and purchase agreement (the "Sale and Purchase Agreement"), pursuant to which Excellence Enterprise Holdings Limited has conditionally agreed to acquire the entire issued share capital of Evergreen Leader Limited from Mr. Liu Yong Cheng and Mr. Liu Yong Qiang at the consideration of Malaysian Ringgit 29,000,000, which shall be satisfied by the allotment and issue of an aggregate of 166,470,000 shares at an issue price of HK\$0.156 each and the issue of the convertible bonds in the aggregate principal amount of HK\$29,129,880 upon the completion.
+As certain conditions precedents of the Sale and Purchase Agreement cannot be completed due to the Movement Control Order in Malaysia under the COVID-19 pandemic, the proposed acquisition was terminated on 22 February 2021.
+For further details of the proposed acquisition, please refer to the circular of the Company dated 3 March 2020 and the announcements of the Company dated 31 July 2020, 31 December 2020 and 22 February 2021. - (iii) During the year ended 31 December 2020, Liu Yong Cheng and Liu Yong Qiang, directors of the Company, signed off the letter of undertaking and will unconditionally and irrevocably undertake to the Company that in the event that loan to the Guanghong Energy of RMB3,600,000 (2021: Nil) and prepaid tax in relation to pre-acquisition of a subsidiary of RMB5,209,000 (2021: RMB5,055,000) are in default, Liu Yong Cheng and Liu Yong Qiang will assume all the outstanding receivable balances by paying the outstanding amount to the Company. - (d) Compensation of key management personnel of the Group:

-2020 RMB'000 2019 RMB'000 Short-term employee benefits Equity-settled share option expense Pension scheme contributions 396 438 2 400 - 28 Total compensation paid to key management personnel 836 428
+2021 RMB'000 2020 RMB'000 Short-term employee benefits Equity-settled share option expense Pension scheme contributions 340 425 - 396 438 2 Total compensation paid to key management personnel 765 836

-Further details of directors' and the chief executive's remuneration are included in note 8 to the financial statements.
+Further details of directors' and the chief executive's remuneration are included in note 9 to the consolidated financial statements

-34. FINANCIAL INSTRUMENTS BY CATEGORY
+35. FINANCIAL INSTRUMENTS BY CATEGORY